artxgj/sql-stories/stock-market/highs-lows-averages-windows-sql-tutorial.md

       dense_rank() OVER (PARTITION BY ticker ORDER BY close) AS ranking FROM
       stock.historical_data
-  ) AS low_10_close
+  ) AS low5_close
     INNER JOIN
-  stock.ticker t ON  low_10_close.ticker = t.id
+  stock.ticker t ON  low5_close.ticker = t.id
 WHERE ranking <= 5
 ORDER BY symbol, ranking, date DESC;
 ```

-low_10_close generates rankings by closing price of each company's daily stock information from July 11, 2016 to July 7, 2017.
+low5_close generates rankings by closing price of each company's daily stock information from July 11, 2016 to July 7, 2017.

-Below are the results of each company's ten lowest-ranked closing price days.
-AMD, BABA, DPZ, and WFM have more than 5 days of data because of tied rankings.
+Below are the results of each company's five lowest-ranked closing price days.
+AMD, BABA, DPZ, and WFM have more than 5 days of data because of tied rankings (**dense_rank** does ties).
 The tied rankings are due to these companies having days with the same closing price.

 | symbol | date       | volume   | open   | high   | low    | close      | ranking |
 |:-------|:-----------|:---------|:-------|:-------|:-------|:-----------|:--------|